Siphalor/wandering-collector/README.md

 ![logo](./src/main/resources/assets/wandering_collector/icon.png?raw=true)

-This Minecraft mod takes the Wandering Trader idea from [one of Simply Sarc's suggestion videos](https://www.youtube.com/watch?v=2nF8IQci5us) and implements it.
+This Minecraft mod takes the Wandering Trader idea from [one of SimplySarc's suggestion videos](https://www.youtube.com/watch?v=2nF8IQci5us) and implements it.

 Whenever a player dropped item despawns/gets destroyed, the stacks get internally added to a list and have a chance to show up next time when trading with a Wandering Trader.